G-Node/g-node-portal/source/key_functions/data_api/principles.rst

  * "selected_range" has the first and the last index of the selected objects
  * "message" and "message_type" used to provide details about an action made

-A typical structure of the object contains:
+A typical structure of a single object contains:
  * "permalink" - a :ref:`permanent object URL <common_terms>`
  * "model" - a reference to the object model in a form <namespace>.<object_type>
  * "fields" - a list of actual object attributes and relationships